Virtual Dub

 “proper” video editor for final editing and export.

-Virtual Dub will also open AVISynth scripts, with VDub2 begin able to simply edit the scripts and show the results
+Virtual Dub will also open AVISynth scripts and with VDub2 you edit the scripts “on the run” and show the results

 immediately.